WardLT/play-by-post-helper/README.md

 for the bot to use it.
 My preferred method is to store it as an environment variable.

+The NPC generator requires the [`wkhtmltopdf` command line tool](https://wkhtmltopdf.org/index.html) to be installed.

 ### Running the App

 Launch the Bot by first activating the appropriate Conda environment,